opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - currently always using indices for keys - may need to revisit this when think about animation, interaction, ...
 - we can pass arbitrary attr values to ticks, labels etc, but not to marks - since all 'other props' are interpreted as channels.
 Can/should we allow passing arb attr values through to the svg element representing the mark?
 - `ResposiveContainer` is currently only respsonsive on horizontal changes
+- `responsive` prop:
+  - currently only repsonsive for width, but easy to make responsive on height since could use same pattern as for width and the `updateSize` action used with the plot context already handles height changes
+  - adds an unstyled wrapper div (except for possibly min and max widths) which may be too simple for some situations.

 Add to docs above
 - padding (on axis, ticks, ...) pushes them away from panel whereas dx,dy props are always in pixels and +ve x to right, +ve y downwards